FirstLegoLeague/displaySystem/readme.md

 - Host it locally, for this you need to install a web server.
 The easiest one I can think of is installed like this:
     - install nodejs from <https://nodejs.org/>
     - open a command window (from the start menu, type `cmd` and press enter)
-    - install a static file server by typing `npm install -g node-static`.
-This will install a simple web server.
     - open the folder where you downloaded this display system (in the command window)
+    - type `npm install`
-    - type `static`
+    - type `npm start`
-    - you can now open the application by navigating to <http://localhost:8080>
+    - you can now open the application by navigating to <http://localhost:1391>
 - Lastly, you can also control the display system by other means, but this gets more complicated.
 More on that below.

 So, the control window.
 To open it, press `c`